Dan Rosenberg -

 Quoted in Chambers and Partners 2017 as follows: Dan Rosenberg is praised for "his impressive knowledge, technicality and personable nature."
 He is particularly adept in complex judicial review proceedings involving the provision of education to children and young people.

-Dan is recommended by the Legal 500 United Kingdom 2016 edition in the Education and Civil Liberties and Human Rights sector.
-For administrative and public law work, he is quoted as 'particularly good'.
+Dan is recommended by the Legal 500 United Kingdom 2017 edition in the Education and Civil Liberties and Human Rights sector.
+For his Education work he is:"brilliant at negotiating a sensible solution for the client" and "excellent" for his work in public law.

 - JG & Anor v Kent County Council & Ors EWHC 1102 (Admin) – Successful judicial review challenge against failure of local authority to accommodate a disabled child with very challenging behaviour